Ashton Agar: Early life and career

+2013: Breakout year and Ashes debut

-Having failed to gain selection at senior level for Victoria, Agar moved to Western Australia for the 2012–13 season, where he was awarded a contract with the Western Australian Cricket Association (WACA).
-He made his first-class debut for Western Australia in a Sheffield Shield match against New South Wales in January 2013, replacing the injured Michael Beer as the side's spinner.
-In his second Shield match, early the following month, he scored 53 runs in Western Australia's second innings, putting on a state Sheffield Shield record partnership of 94 runs for the tenth wicket with Michael Hogan (43*).
-Agar made his List A debut for Western Australia in the limited-overs Ryobi One-Day Cup in late January, and took five wickets from his two matches, with his best figures 3/51 against Queensland.
+Agar made his first appearances at senior level for Western Australia in January 2013, replacing the injured Michael Beer as the team's spinner.
+He made his first-class debut in a Sheffield Shield match against New South Wales and his List A debut in a Ryobi One-Day Cup match the same week.
+In his second Shield match, early the following month, he scored 53 runs in Western Australia's second innings, putting on a state Sheffield Shield record partnership of 94 runs for the tenth wicket with Michael Hogan (43 not out).

-Agar made his Sheffield Shield debut in January 2013.
-The following month, he was called up for Australia's 2012–13 tour of India, where he played a single tour match.
-Agar toured England and Ireland with Australia A in mid-2013, performing well in the English conditions.
-Although originally not selected in the touring squad, he made his Test debut for Australia in the first Test of the 2013 Ashes series.
-Coming in with the score on 117/9, Agar scored 98 runs batting eleventh in Australia's first innings, Agar broke several Test records on debut, including the highest score by a number-11 batsman and the highest partnership for the tenth wicket (with Phillip Hughes – since broken).
-However, after poor bowling, he was dropped from the team after the second Test of the series.
+After his performances in these early matches, Agar was added to the Australian squad for their 2012–13 tour of India in a development capacity, only intended to play in Australia's first two-day warm-up match then return to Australia before the full squad arrived ahead of the Test series.
+His stay was subsequently extended to include a three-day practice match against India A, playing as Australia's third spin bowler behind Xavier Doherty and Nathan Lyon.
+During this tour, Agar was named as one of six Australian players to join Hampshire's academy for the 2013 English summer, where he would train at the Rose Bowl and play league cricket in the south of England.

-In February 2013, Agar was a late inclusion in the Australian squad for the 2012–13 tour of India, and played a single match on tour, taking 3/107 against India A. He finished the Sheffield Shield season with 19 wickets from five matches, including a five-wicket haul, 5/65, taken against South Australia in early March.
+After the two tour matches in India, Agar returned to play for Western Australia and finished the Sheffield Shield season with 19 wickets from five matches at a bowling average of 28.42, including a five-wicket haul, 5/65, taken against South Australia in early March.
 In the same match, Agar was again involved in a substantial last-wicket partnership with Michael Hogan, with the pair adding 68 to enable Western Australia to win by one wicket.
 In his previous match, against Tasmania, he had scored 71 not out in Western Australia's fourth innings of 8/351, helping the team win by two wickets, and he finished the season with 229 runs at an average of 32.71, finishing third in the team's batting averages.